xwp/wp-dev-lib/contributing.md

 ## Project Overview

-- All features and fixes are added by creating a pull request with the suggested changes.
-This will also run [a few automated checks](https://github.com/xwp/wp-dev-lib/blob/master/.travis.yml) for the changeset on Travis CI.
+- All features and fixes are added by creating a pull request with the suggested changes (see the instructions below).
+This will also run [a few automated checks](https://github.com/xwp/wp-dev-lib/blob/master/.travis.yml) for the changeset [on Travis CI](https://travis-ci.org/xwp/wp-dev-lib).

 - We use [semantic versioning](https://semver.org) and [Git tags](https://github.com/xwp/wp-dev-lib/releases) for creating releases.
 All code merged to `master` branch is included in the next release so ensure that minor bug fixes are not combined with breaking changes.